spineo/ansible-aws-instance/README.md

 # ansible-aws-instance
-Launch AWS EC2 Instances Using Ansible
+Launch/Configuire AWS EC2 Instances and Security Groups Using Ansible and Configure/Startup Applications.

-This project defines the Ansible Inventory and Playbook to launch an AWS EC2 instance.
-This project assumes that you already have an AWS account.
+This project contains the Ansible inventories, playbooks, and templates needed to manage EC2 instances and individual applications.

 ## Create the IAM User